Week 11 | Exercises

 The concept

-Embarking on the final project, my vision is to delve into the realms of robotic design and control, materializing as a remotely operated car ingeniously crafted with P5JS.
+Embarking on the final project, my vision is to delve into the realms of robotic design and control, materializing as a remotely operated car crafted with P5JS.
 This innovative creation aims to seamlessly integrate a webcam, offering users a live, visual stream on P5JS that transcends physical boundaries, enabling intuitive remote navigation, even when the car finds itself in a distant locale.
-A noteworthy feature includes the incorporation of a distance sensor, strategically placed to alert users and avert potential collisions, enhancing the overall safety and user experience.
+A noteworthy feature includes the incorporation of a distance sensor, placed to alert users and avoid potential collisions, enhancing the overall safety and user experience.

 The broader implications of this project are both captivating and practical.
 Beyond the realms of a mere technological endeavor, this remotely controlled car carries the potential to be a transformative tool.
 One significant application lies in aiding individuals with limited mobility, serving as a conduit for them to virtually traverse diverse spaces.